 The course will explore the distinct cultural identities that Jewish modernist intellectuals like Walter Benjamin, Gershom Scholem, Sigmund Freud, Franz Kafka and Karl Kraus forged for themselves in response to the conflicting challenges of assimilation, anti-semitism and modernization.
 Readings will be based on primary sources and special emphasis will be placed on the historical contexts of Berlin, Vienna, Budapest and Prague where these thinkers lived their lives.

 JUDS 1721.
 Making Sparks Fly: Mysticism and Politics in the History of Hasidism.

 JUDS 1722.
-Money, Power, Sex and Love: The Modern Jewish Family in Europe and America.
+Money, Power, Sex and Love: Gender and the Family in Modern Jewish History.